ctechfilmuniversity/project_ClimaSynth/Climasynth/Climasynth documentation.md

 Climasynth is a granular synthesis application originally developed in MaxMSP for processing field recordings in relation to climate scenarios.
 The application is part of the research project [Listening to Climate Change](https://www.filmuniversitaet.de/forschung-transfer/forschung/projekte/projektseite/detail/listening-to-climate-change-the-role-of-sound-and-new-media-formats-for-enhancing-environmental-perception) undertaken by Dr. Eleni-Ira Panourgia at Film University Babelsberg KONRAD WOLF with guidance and mentorship from Prof. Dr. Angela Brennecke and funded with an Individual Grant by Postdoc Network Brandenburg.
 The development work is realized by Danylo Okulov.

 The design of Climasynth builds on Okulov's Nebulizer, a poly-voice granular synthesizer originally developed as an internal sound deign tool for synthesis of sound textures, leveraging the polyphony to achieve dense sound textures (nebulas) out of any selected sound sample.
 The workflow provides a minimalistic, real-time performance-friendly UI.
-It mainly consists of pre-programming synthesis parameter presets and then using the RBFI-plane-widget to interpolate between them.
+It mainly consists of pre-programming synthesis parameter presets and then using the RBFI-plane widget to interpolate between them.
 The standalone version allows creating, saving and loading projects and scenes within them.
 It was designed with both content creator and an end users without musical/programmatical background in mind.

 # Development and design